Gonna post a coupla live clips of these bands in concert

 Practice cures most tone issues.

-Great Deals with MrWhipper, JoeyM, Del Hudson and skydive69
+Great Deals with MrWhipper, JoeyM, Del Hudson, skydive69 and Kramer Classic I

 Ah'm only 16 so ah can see what ya mean.